k3y5tr0k3/MediaLibraryDB/README.md

 # MediaLibraryDB
-A SQL Database for the MediaClientApp.
+A SQL Database for the MediaLibraryApp.
 Using MariaDB!